-- You see what you already believe and beliefs create the actual fact.
+- You see what you already believe and beliefs create the fact.

 - You can change your beliefs.

 - The mind and bodywork as one because they are one.
-What affects the body also affects the mind, and what affects the mind also affects the body.
+What affects the body also affects the mind, and what changes the mind also modifies the body.

 - Memories seem real because they stimulate the body to feel its impact.
-They are written in the living cells of your brain, and their meaning is subject to change.
+They are in the living cells of your brain and body, and their meaning is subject to change.

 - Memories are not you.

 - Pretending emotional issues or traumas don’t exist, pushing them away, or ignoring negative emotions supports their power to control your life.

 Using Mindful EFT, you identify the feelings that drive the behavior.
 You release it by tapping on it until the feelings have changed.